-Our mission at Physio Performance is to provide you with a quality physiotherapy service with specific and individualised treatment and rehabilitation.
-Our experienced physiotherapists are trained in the latest manual therapy techniques for the treatment of many spinal, joint and muscle disorders.
+Our mission at Physio Performance is to provide provide professional and quality holistic physiotherapy care, with specific and individualised treatment and rehabilitation.
+Our experienced physiotherapists are trained in the latest "hands on " techniques for the treatment of many spinal, joint and muscle disorders.

 Our assessment, treatment and rehabilitative plans include:

 - Education regarding your injury, work place postures, exercise programmes and correction of faulty body biomechanics.

 - Hands on therapy including joint mobilisation, manipulative therapy